Online MBA Curriculum

 Study Abroad Opportunities

-The focus of this course is on managing known and unknown risks to a firm's value creation.
+Formerly MBA 5230, the focus of this course is on managing known and unknown risks to a firms’ value creation.
 The course examines intellectual property, litigation, IT investments, contracts (and risk sharing), information architecture as a risk management strategy, privacy risks, etc.

 OMBA 5050 Corporate Financial Management (3 credits)